Kettlebell Grundübungen für Einsteiger und Fortgeschrittene - cross equip

 The Clean & Jerk combines two exercises.

-Clean: The kettlebell should be brought directly to your shoulders.
-You start in a secure stance.
+Clean: The kettlebell should be brought directly to the shoulder.
+You start in a stable stance.
 The kettlebell is between your feet.
-Choose your left or right side and grasp the handle of the kettlebell with the corresponding hand.
-With a small swing and explosive hip extension, bring the kettlebell to your shoulders in the front rack position.
+Choose the left or right side and grasp the handle of the kettlebell with the corresponding hand.
+With a small swing and an explosive hip extension, bring the kettlebell to your shoulder in the front rack position.

 Jerk

-: From the front rack position, the kettlebell is pushed out with a small dip and held upwards with an extended arm.
-The kettlebell is then brought back down the same way.
+: From the front rack position, the kettlebell is pushed out with a small dip and held overhead with a straight arm.
+Afterwards, the kettlebell is brought back down the same way.

-You can do the exercise with either one or two kettlebells.
+You can choose to do the exercise with one or two kettlebells.

 Who is the exercise suitable for?

-This exercise is suitable for beginners, even with little or no weight.
+Without or with little weight, this exercise is also suitable for beginners.
 It takes some time and patience to learn the sequence and technique.
 Advanced athletes can also start with a moderate weight.

 Tension in the body.
-The clean requires an explosive extension (see swings).
-The kettlebell should also land gently on the shoulder.
-The jerk also requires an explosive upward extension.
-Watch your wrists!
-The kettlebell shouldn't injure your wrist.
+The Clean requires an explosive extension (see Swings).
+In addition, the KB should land gently on the shoulder.
+The Jerk also requires an explosive upward extension.
+Pay attention to your wrists!
+The kettlebell should not injure your wrist.

 Variations